iov-one/docs/docs/transaction.md

 `oneof sum` in the _tx message_ means, one of the messages will be sent to *bnsd*. *reference:* [developers.google.com/protocol-buffers](https://developers.google.com/protocol-buffers/docs/proto3#oneof)

 ## Communicating with Weave/bnsd

----
-To have required tools to communicate and send transactions to _weave/bnsd_, follow these steps
+To have the required tools to communicate and send transactions to _weave/bnsd_, follow these steps.

 ### 1 - Import _bnsd_ protobuf definitios
-- Download [spec/proto/cmd/bnsd/app/codec.proto](https://github.com/iov-one/weave/blob/v0.18.0/spec/proto/cmd/bnsd/app/codec.proto) under _spec_ folder on project's root.
+- Copy whole [weave/spec/proto/](https://github.com/iov-one/weave/tree/master/spec/proto) into the repo, as the imports should refer to local files.

 ### 2 - Install your preferred language-specific protoc plugin
 > We recommend using [uber/prototool](https://github.com/uber/prototool) or better [IOV/prototool-docker](https://github.com/iov-one/prototool-docker).
 Import _prototool-docker_ directly from [docker hub](https://hub.docker.com/r/iov1/prototool)